Diagnostic Radiology Residency (Florida)

-The Residency Review Committee (RRC) for Diagnostic Radiology fully accredits the Diagnostic Radiology Residency at Mayo Clinic in Jacksonville.
+The Residency Review Committee for Diagnostic Radiology fully accredits the Diagnostic Radiology Residency.

 Residents are required to pass the American Board of Radiology Core Exam in their third year of training.
 Resident graduates will then be eligible for the board's Certifying Exam approximately 15 months after completion of training.

-The Diagnostic Radiology Residency in Jacksonville began with the first class in 2001.
+The Diagnostic Radiology Residency began with the first class in 2001.
 There are four residents in each class for a total of 16 residents.
 It is anticipated that four residents will complete training in the program annually.